hotpeppersec/cloudlab/docs/_source/setup.rst

 Getting Started
 ===============

-Let's quickly look at the objectives for this book.
+Let's start by considering the objectives for this book.

 - Create an extensible lab environment for rapid prototyping and development.
 - Get out of our old comfort zone, into a new one.